-Until recently, the only option besides permanent was semi-permanent hair color lets you try new shades and hide grays – without making a dramatic commitment or damaging your hair.
+Semi- and demi-permanent hair color lets you try new shades and hide grays – without making a dramatic commitment or damaging your hair.
 Semi-permanent, or temporary, hair color works by coating the outside (cuticle) layer of hair with color.
 It also has some ability to penetrate the cuticle and spread into the cortex underneath.
 Most temporary hair color gradually fades away over the course of four to 10 shampoos (harsher shampoos will fade them more quickly).
 Semi-permanent dyes are best for enhancing and brightening the color you already have or for covering up gray -- not necessarily for changing your hair color.

-Clairol Natural Instincts (Est. $21 for three) is the most popular non-permanent hair color among users -- and it's the experts' favorite, too.
+Clairol Natural Instincts (Est. $23 for three) is the most popular non-permanent hair color among users -- and it's the experts' favorite, too.
 Clairol says this demi-permanent dye lasts through 28 shampoos.
-Professional colorists tell editors at Today.com that they like the ammonia-free formula leaves hair "softer and shinier than most permanent colors," and it impressed GoodHousekeeping.com's testers with its even coverage, shine, and fade resistance, although they do point out that the color began to fade after about four weeks in their tests.
-At Elle.com, professional hair colorists point out that because this color is demi-permanent, the color eventually washes out -- meaning you don't develop obvious roots that need constant re-touching.
+Pro colorist Fred Connors tells editors at Today that the ammonia-free formula leaves hair "softer and shinier than most permanent colors," and it impressed Good Housekeeping testers with its even coverage, shine, and fade resistance, although they do point out that the color began to fade after about four weeks in their tests.
+At Elle, colorist Rita Hazan points out that because this color is demi-permanent, the color eventually washes out -- meaning you don't develop obvious roots that need constant re-touching.
 It's available in 36 shades and processes in just 10 minutes.

 Some users say Clairol Natural Instincts is preferable to semi-permanent hair color, which they say feels like paint coating the surface of their hair.
 Some reviewers do report getting a different color than they expected, but experts say it works best on red and brunette hair and suggest opting for a shade lighter than the end result you're looking for.
 Since Clairol Natural Instincts is ammonia-free, it lacks a chemical odor.
 Users say it has a fruity fragrance.

-If you're looking for a product that offers more shades, runner-up Revlon ColorSilk (Est. $16 for three) is a well-reviewed product with 41 colors to choose from.
+If you're looking for a product that offers more shades, runner-up Revlon ColorSilk (Est. $3) is a well-reviewed product with 41 colors to choose from.
 It's likewise ammonia-free, so -- although it's marketed as a permanent hair color -- it's not capable of the dramatic changes that ammonia-based hair colors can achieve.
-It's really a demi-permanent color, and Good Housekeeping testers rank it as their top pick for coloring brunette and red hair, and it ties (with Clairol Nice 'n Easy (Est. $21 for three), discussed in our Best Hair Color section) for best blond coverage.
-Hard-to-please users at MakeupAlley.com agree, giving Revlon ColorSilk one of their highest ratings among similar products-- 3.9 out of 5 stars based on more than 700 reviews.
+It's really a demi-permanent color.
+Good Housekeeping testers rank it as their top pick for coloring brunette and red hair, and it ties (with Clairol Nice 'n Easy (Est. $8), discussed in our Best Hair Color section) for best blond coverage.
+Hard-to-please users at MakeupAlley agree, giving Revlon ColorSilk one of their highest ratings among similar products-- 3.9 out of 5 stars based on more than 700 reviews.

-For emergency, uh-oh-my-roots-are-showing touch-ups, you can buy crayons, markers, sprays and powders that hide your roots in an instant and wash out with your next shampoo.
+For emergency, "uh-oh-my-roots-are-showing" touch-ups, you can buy crayons, markers, sprays and powders that hide your roots in an instant and wash out with your next shampoo.
 None of these is perfect: Waxy root touch-up crayons can make your roots look and feel greasy, for example, and sprays can color your scalp as well as your hair.